rmadhuraj/Madhu/DW1000/doc/NCP_Example.md

 ```bash
 wpanctl:wpan0>getprop
 ```
-6. Now Run a CLI node in second board with the same parameters observed on the NCP (Panid , channel , Masterkey),.
+6. Now Run a CLI node in second board with the same parameters observed on the NCP (Panid , channel , Masterkey).
 7. Soon , CLI node will join the Network as a child.
 It can be ensured by using `state` command and `parent` commands on the CLI Node.
 8. It is Possible to ping with the MeshLocalAddress of NCP from the CLI node using `ping` command.
  On CLI Node  run this command